-This installation in the Fallen Journalist Portrait Series employs egg tempera and gesso on a wood panel.
+This installation in the Fallen Journalist Portrait Series is made using digital art techniques.

-This installation in the Fallen Journalist Portrait Series employs grid-based painting and digital art.
+This installation in the Fallen Journalist Portrait Series stacks layers of cut metal to form an abstract portrait.